-Write a function maxDuffelBagValue that takes an array of cake type objects and a weight capacity, and returns the maximum monetary value the duffel bag can hold.
+Write a method maxDuffelBagValue that takes an array of cake type objects and a weight capacity, and returns the maximum monetary value the duffel bag can hold.

 Weights and values may be any non-negative integer.
 Yes, it's weird to think about cakes that weigh nothing or duffel bags that can't hold anything.
 But we're not just super mastermind criminals—we're also meticulous about keeping our algorithms flexible and comprehensive.

-Does your function work if the duffel bag's weight capacity is 0 kg?
+Does your method work if the duffel bag's weight capacity is 0 kg?

-Does your function work if any of the cakes weigh 0 kg?
-Think about a cake whose weight and value are both 0!
+Does your method work if any of the cakes weigh 0 kg?
+Think about a cake whose weight and value are both 0.